DroidDevs/trip-planner/README.md

 * /{user-id}/friendlists - an object which refers to a grouping of friends [Friend List](https://developers.facebook.com/docs/graph-api/reference/friend-list/)
 * /{place-id} return a [Place](https://developers.facebook.com/docs/graph-api/reference/place/)
 * /{page-id} returns a [Page](https://developers.facebook.com/docs/graph-api/reference/page/)
 * /search?q={your-query}&type={object-type} user can search in the social graph for these types: user, page, place with center parameter (with latitude and longitude), etc. [Searching](https://developers.facebook.com/docs/graph-api/using-graph-api)
+* /{user-id}/likes - list of pages this person has liked.
+[Likes](https://developers.facebook.com/docs/graph-api/reference/user/likes/).

 ### Uploading Photos and Creating Photo Albums
 Apps are able to publish and create new photo albums, and publish photos via the Graph API.